 In an emissions detection campaign in California focusing on natural gas leaks, BRI used local topography to validate the vertical structure revealed in the MiniMPL aerosol profile data.
 Finding the PBL height by mobile surface in situ measurements can be done if hills or mountains and roads are accessible nearby that rise above the PBL.
 BRI has conducted additional validation by comparing surface data collected on AMOG with a GRIMM aerosol size analyzer operated at the same time as the Mini-MPL, as well as comparing with concurrent airplane data.

-BRI’s field tests demonstrate the ability of Hexagon’s MiniMPL sensor to provide accurate, real-time PBL height.
+BRI’s field tests demonstrate the ability of the MiniMPL sensor to provide accurate, real-time PBL height.
 “The MiniMPL has a better signal-to-noise ratio than other instruments, such as ceilometers, which improves our derivation of PBL height,” explained Leifer.
 By combining the PBL with a wide range of other measurements collected by sensors on AMOG, such as wind speed, wind direction and water vapor, researchers generate more accurate plume inversion models and thus have increased confidence in emission detection and quantification.

-In addition to this mobile real-time solution, BRI and Hexagon recognize the need for semi-permanent/portable air quality stations at industrial sites, petroleum production and storage facilities, and mines to comply with increasingly stringent air quality regulations.
+In addition to this mobile real-time solution, BRI recognize the need for semi-permanent/portable air quality stations at industrial sites, petroleum production and storage facilities, and mines to comply with increasingly stringent air quality regulations.
 By combining existing technology, a low maintenance, highly reliable solution is feasible in the future.